KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 You can play background music from two sources, the easiest is the first option.

 ### First option: Playing from the streaming PC
- 1. Open Google Chrome
+ 1. Open the browser
  2. There is a bookmark called, "BG MUSIC"
- 3. Start playing (with shuffle)
+ 3. Start playing (click on shuffle)

 ### Second option: from the extra 3.5mm cord